skeeto/skeeto.github.com/_posts/2023-08-23-Everything-you-never-wanted-to-know-about-Win32-environment-blocks.markdown

 UCS-2 sorting logic for environment variables.

 **Update**: John Doty [suspects][doty] the [RtlCompareUnicodeString][rtl]
 function for sorting.
-It lines up perfectly with get/set in all my tests, so it seems quite likely!
+It [lines up perfectly with get/set][experiment] for all possible inputs.

 Without better guidance, the only reliable way to "correctly" sort an environment block is to build it with get/set, then retrieve the result